YueS31415/OlistSQLProject/README.md

 Most of the revenue comes from the southeast and south regions of Brazil, with the state of São Paulo contributing over 40% of the revenue and orders.
 ![Geo](visuals/geospatial.png)
 ### 5. Delivery Time
-The average delivery time is about 12 days, with a standard deviation of about 10 days.
-There are quite a few delayed packages, with delivery times ranging from 100 to 200 days.
+The median delivery time is about 10 days, with quite a few delayed packages, with delivery times ranging from 100 to 200 days.

 # Recommendations and Next Steps